jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 Google had actually introduced in Android 13 a DPC extra to keep the screen on that customers could leverage: `EXTRA_PROVISIONING_KEEP_SCREEN_ON`.
 Clearly this was given some additional thought and bundled in instead, which is good, since most customers wouldn't have known about this feature otherwise.

+## Prevention of installation of older applications

+Android 14 introduces a new restriction on app installation that **cannot be overridden** through management APIs.

+If corporate applications target SDK 23 or earlier (Android Marshmallow), installation will automatically be blocked with an error that resembles the following:

+`INSTALL_FAILED_DEPRECATED_SDK_VERSION: App package must target at least SDK version 23, but found 7`

+This only affects new installations of applications.
+Those already on the device when it updates to Android 14 will not be affected.

+See [this Google doc](https://developer.android.com/about/versions/14/behavior-changes-all#minimum-target-api-level) for more information.

 ## A revamp to cross-profile behaviour & implementation

 I normally wouldn't reference deprecations and replacement APIs in these updates because typically they're a little _dry_, but the apparent revamp on cross-profile functionality is interesting.